jia-lim/organized-repo/README.md

 # Organized

-My first ever actual attempt at creating an app using Flutter!
-Wish me luck. :)
+My first ever actual attempt at creating an app using Flutter.
+Wish me luck! :)